Andy-xiaokang/my-mkdocs/docs/CS61A-2020-summer/chapter1.md

 The return expression in the body of `sqrt_update` can ==***resolve a value for `a` by following this chain of frames***==.
 Looking up a name finds the first value bound to that name in the current environment. **Python checks first in the `sqrt_update` frame -- no a exists.
 Python ==checks next in the parent frame==, `f1`, and finds a binding for `a` to 256.**
 Hence, we realize two key advantages of lexical scoping in Python.

-* The names of a local function do not interfere with names external to the function in which it is defined, because the local function name will be bound in the current local environment in which it was defined, rather than the global environment.
+* **==The names of a local function do not interfere with names external to the function in which it is defined, because the local function name will be bound in the current local environment in which it was defined, rather than the global environment.==**
-* A local function can access the environment of the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation environment in which it was defined.
+* **==A local function can access the environment of the enclosing function, because the body of the local function is evaluated in an environment that extends the evaluation environment in which it was defined.==**
 The `sqrt_update` function carries with it some data: the value for `a` referenced in the environment in which it was defined.
 Because they "enclose" information in this way, locally defined functions are often called ***closures***.

 ### 1.6.4 Functions as Returned Values